Cognigy/Documentation/docs/insights/time-zone.md

 # Time Zone

-Insights supports presenting time-based data with an account to the user's time zone.
+Insights can present time-based data, accounting to a user's time zone.

 !!! note
     In OData feed time is always in UTC format.
 You should take this into account if you compare it with Insights.

 ## Changing the preferred Time Zone

-By default, Insights uses time zone preferences of your device.
+By default, Insights uses the time zone of your device.
 You can override this in **My Profile**.

-This comes handy if you travel a lot, and your device time zone gets updated by your location, or you may have a multinational Agent with the users all over the globe.
+This is especially beneficial, when you travel a lot, and your device time zone is updated based on your location, or when you have multinational Agents with users all over the globe.

-To change time zone preferences:
+To change your time zone preferences:

 1. Click on the user icon in the top-right corner.
 2. Select **My Profile**.